-- Only those transactions undertaken by entities from outside of the European Union, EEA and OECD are subject to control. - The Act concerns actions which may lead to the acquisition of dominant control or "significant participation" (meaning acquiring or crossing the 20% or 40% shareholding thresholds).
-The law covers not only the direct acquisition of shares, but also indirect acquisitions through subsidiaries, asset deals, and all types of indirect means of taking control or gaining influence over another entity (e.g. mergers, demergers, amendments to articles of association, redemptions of shares, as well as all other transactions or acts resulting in the indirect acquisition of significant participation or control, including those performed on the basis of foreign transactions under foreign law). - The new law will only apply to cases where the target enterprise has achieved a turnover in excess of EUR 10 million in the Republic of Poland in at least one of the previous two financing years.
+- Only those transactions undertaken by entities (dominant undertakings with the buyer's capital group) from outside of the European Union, EEA and OECD are subject to control. - The Act concerns actions which may lead to the acquisition of dominant control or "significant participation" (meaning acquiring or crossing the 20% or 40% shareholding thresholds).
+The law covers not only the direct acquisition of shares, but also indirect acquisitions through subsidiaries, asset deals, and all types of indirect means of taking control or gaining influence over another entity (e.g. mergers, demergers, amendments to articles of association, redemptions of shares, as well as all other transactions or acts resulting in the indirect acquisition of significant participation or control, including those performed on the basis of foreign transactions under foreign law). - The new law applies to cases where the target enterprise has achieved a turnover in excess of EUR 10 million in the Republic of Poland in at least one of the two preceding financing years.